aws-samples/aws-generative-ai-document-processing-solution/README.md

-# Processing PDF documents with a human loop with Amazon Bedrock and Amazon A2I
+# Processing PDF Documents with a Human-in-the-Loop using Amazon Bedrock and Amazon A2I

 ## Prerequisites